rememberSoftwares/yacana/README.md

 What you are seeing here is Yacana doing its magic to make the LLM call the tool.

 Unfortunatly, even though the tool is indeed called, getting a correct result failed spectacularly ! ^^
 Is `2 + 2 = 22` ?
 No, I don't think so.
-Can you find what went wrong ?
+Can you find out what went wrong?

 ---

 When looking at the logs we can see that the tool was called with the following JSON: `{"first_number": "2", "second_number": "2"}`.
 The given values are of type `string`.
 Later confirmed by the print() inside the tool itself: `param '2' (<class 'str'>) and '2' (<class 'str'>)`.
-So instead of having integers we got string and what's the result of "2" + "2" in python ?
+So instead of having integers, we got string and what's the result of "2" + "2" in Python?
 Not 4 but "22" (concatenation of strings).

-Fortunatly we can fix this easily in diferent ways.
+Fortunately, we can fix this easily in different ways.

-### Getting better tool calling results
+### Getting better tool-calling results

-As you saw in the previous adder example we ran into trouble with the `2 + 2` call sent as string.
+As you saw in the previous adder example we ran into trouble with the `2 + 2` call sent as a string.
 Let's fix that.

 #### Providing tool call examples

 If you followed this tutorial from the start you saw that multi-shot prompting yields good results.
-The Tool class allows this too using the `usage_examples=[]` optionnal parameter.
-You have to provide a python dictionnary where each key is equal to the argument name and the associated value, a valid value for the tool.
+The Tool class allows this too, using the `usage_examples=[]` optional parameter.
+You have to provide a Python dictionary where each key is equal to the argument name and the associated value, a valid value for the tool.
 You can add as many examples as you want in the array.
 In general one or two is enough.
-These dictionnaries will be presented by Yacana to the LLM as examples on how to call the tool correctly.
+These dictionaries will be presented by Yacana to the LLM as examples of how to call the tool correctly.

 Let's look at an example with our adder tool:
 ```
 adder_tool: Tool = Tool("Adder", "Adds two numbers and returns the result", adder, usage_examples=[{"first_number": 2, "second_number": 4}, {"first_number": 8, "second_number": -2}])
 ```

-Replace the previous adder_tool definition by this one.
+Replace the previous adder_tool definition with this one.
 You see the that we provided two examples.
 Each time giving `first_number` and `second_number` have different integer values.
-Not strings.
+No strings.
 Actual integers.

 Let's run our program again and see if we get input types this time:
 ```python